angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 opponent being able to obtain interaction in hand or the mana resources to use it.
 To facilitate this we use a few cards that temporarily accelerate our mana.

-The core ones played are {{Dark Ritual}} and Lotus Petal.
+The core ones played are :card[Dark Ritual] and Lotus Petal.
 Dark Ritual is a key tool which conveniently, on resolution, produces the exact mana required to cast Doomsday.
 It allows you to be able to aggressively fetch basic Islands and still have {B}{B}{B} and it can even enable you to cast Doomsday on turn one of the